-Potential other sources at a larger distance from the station include the international airport in Düsseldorf approximately 20 km south, two steel mills in Duisburg approximately 14 km southwest and 10 km west, respectively, Europe's largest inland harbor in Duisburg 7.5 km west and a coking plant in Bottrop approximately 10 km north of the measurement location (Asbach,
+Potential other sources at a larger distance from the station include the international airport in Düsseldorf approximately 20 km south, two steel mills in Duisburg approximately 14 km southwest and 10 km west, respectively, Europe's largest inland harbor in Duisburg 7.5 km west and a coking plant in Bottrop approximately 10 km north of the measurement location (Asbach et al., 2020).

-The measurement station is classified as an urban background site (Lenschow, et al., 2001) according to the EU Commission Decision 2011/850/EU and is part of the German Ultrafine Aerosol Network (GUAN) (Birmili, et al., 2009).
-UFP
+The measurement station is classified as an urban background site (Lenschow et al., 2001) according to the EU Commission Decision 2011/850/EU and is part of the German Ultrafine Aerosol Network (GUAN) (Birmili et al., 2009).
+UFP measurements have been conducted continuously at this station since 2009 (Asbach et al., 2020).
+The highways A40 in the north and northeast and B223 in the west were identified as main sources of UFPs.
+Due to the location in a densely populated region and with various potential particle sources in the vicinity, the UFP concentrations were repeatedly the highest among all GUAN urban background sites and at a similar level like those measured at roadside locations (Sun et al., 2019).

-- 110 measurements have been conducted continuously at this station since 2009 (Asbach, Kuhlbusch, Quass, & Kaminski, 2020).
-The highways A40 in the north and northeast and B223 in the west were identified as main sources of UFP.
-Due to the location in a densely populated region and with various potential particle sources in the vicinity, the UFP concentrations were repeatedly the highest among all GUAN urban background sites and at a similar level like those measured at roadside locations (Sun, et al., 2019). - 115 During the measurement period, the wind direction was most often from north-east (NE) and east-north-east (ENE) at low to moderate wind speeds.
+During the measurement period, the wind direction was most often from northeast (NE) and east-northeast (ENE) at low to moderate wind speeds.
 The highway A40 was thus likely the main UFP source during periods of this wind direction.
-Temperature, relative humidity and precipitation during the measurement period are presented in Figure S 1 and the wind rose in Figure S 2 in the supplementary material.
+Temperature, relative humidity and precipitation during the measurement period are presented in Fig. S1 and the wind rose in Fig. S2 in the Supplement.